Why is the import of services important under GST?

 How to determine the import of services under GST?

-To determine the import of services under GST, consider the following factors:
+To treat a transaction as an import of services under GST, the following steps must be checked:

 Who is liable for GST on imported services?